dpm24800/my-dasi-journey/_posts/numpy/2025-10-26-array-indexing.md

 ```

 ### 2-D Array Indexing
+- Indexing a 2-D Array
+You can index a 2D array using two indices (row, column).

 - In a 2-D array indexing (e.g., `arr2d[1, 2]`),
   - The first number specifies the row.
   - The second number specifies the column.